Icosahunter/nailclipper/README.md

 - `Resample.NEAREST`: Nearest neighbor resampling, this has no antialiazing.
 - `Resample.BILINEAR`: A antialiased resampling.
 - `Resample.AUTO`: Uses `Resample.NEAREST` when upscaling very small images and `Resample.BILINEAR` the rest of the time.

+`compliance`: Performs a check to see if the options comply with a certain specification:
+- `Compliance.FREEDESKTOP`: The Freedesktop Thumbnail Specification
+- `Compliance.FREEDESKTOP_STRICT`: Like FREEDESKTOP but slightly more opinionated and requiring certain option suggestions from the specification.
+- `Compliance.NONE`: Do not perform a check